-Apple has built quite a few security features into the iPhone to protect users' personal data.
+Apple has built quite a few security features into the iPhone to protect your personal data.
 With the new year upon us, it might be worth taking a look at what your iPhone can do and the options you can enable to protect yourself.

 Lockdown Mode

-The mechanism of Lockdown Mode is to limit features that are frequently used by users such as: Web browsing, messaging so that malware cannot attack.
+The operating mechanism of Lockdown Mode is to limit features that are frequently used by users such as: Web browsing, messaging so that malware cannot attack.

 Lockdown Mode feature.

 To enable this important iPhone security feature, simply go to “Settings”, select “Privacy & Security”, select “Lockdown Mode” and turn the switch on.
-Not everyone is a target for hackers, but you should still try this feature.
+Not everyone is a target of hackers, but you should still try this feature.

 Quick Security Response